Frequently Asked Questions (FAQ's) - 2021

 If you're looking for an authentic Philly cheesesteak, remarkable museum collections, endless tax-free shopping on shoes and apparel, tours of Independence Hall, or vibrant nightspots, you'll find some terrific recommendations and information at the official visitor site for Greater Philadelphia, visitphilly.com.

 Attendees will experience strict security measures.
-On both Saturday and Sunday, the Start/Finish area along the Benjamin Franklin Parkway will be a secure zone.
+On both Saturday and Sunday, the Start/Finish area along the Benjamin Franklin Parkway will be a secured zone.

 Everyone, no exceptions, will have to be screened in order to enter the Start/Finish area.
 Security entrances open at 5:00 a.m.

-RUNNERS: Please arrive early with your bib fastened and visible on the front of your attire.
+RUNNERS: Please arrive early with your bib fastened and visible on the front of your attire, along with your secure wristband.
 Give yourself enough time to clear security, take care of personal needs and join your corral before the 1st start.

 The start of the race will not be delayed due to lines at security checkpoints.